Android’s Nearby Share finally lets you send unwanted files to the people around you

 unsuspecting people nearby.

-Any Android device running Android 6.0 or above will be getting the update, starting with Pixel and Samsung devices, and the rest will get it “over the next few weeks.”
+Any Android device running Android 6.0 or above will get the update, starting with Pixel and Samsung devices, and the rest will get it “over the next few weeks.”

 It’s pretty much Apple’s AirDrop in everything but name, enabling you to send content instantly to your friends without having to dig through your contacts list.
 All you need to do is tap the Nearby Share button on the share menu, and wait for nearby devices to appear as if by magic.